-Whether you are a teacher, or a student, you should try modified Yoga poses.
-Some people don’t bother with them, until they experience a physical injury.
+Whether you are a teacher or a student, you should try modified Yoga poses.
+Some people don’t bother with them until they experience a physical injury.
 In such a case, learning how to modify a posture becomes a crash course.
-The following information is intended to help teachers and students grasp more material about modified Yoga poses and to be able to help those who desperately need this knowledge and a compassion teacher.
+The following information is intended to help teachers and students grasp more material about modified Yoga poses and to be able to help those who desperately need this knowledge and a compassionate teacher.

 Prop Uses – Three to Try With a Strap

-Have you ever wondered how straps can be effective for practice, beyond seated or supine (lying down) stretching?
+Have you ever wondered how straps can be useful for practice beyond seated or supine (lying down) stretching?
 Straps are sturdy, malleable, long, and thin as a snake – therefore offering unique possibilities apart from blocks, blankets, and bolsters.
-They can be shaped and bent, but not ripped.
+They can be shaped and bent but not ripped.

-Straps are most often used to aid stretching and holding modified Yoga poses, such as in forward folding or lying Hand-to-Big-Toe pose.
+Straps are most often used to aid stretching and holding modified Yoga poses, such as in forward folding or lying Hand-to-Big-Toe Pose.
 Yet, these props can offer much beyond that usage.
-Read on for ways to use straps that you might not yet have tried.
+Read on for ways to use straps you might not have tried yet.
 Enjoy, and Om Shanti!

 1) Shoulder “Flossing”

 This can be done seated or standing.
-It helps to get into sticky spots in the shoulder girdle, as well as to gain clearer awareness of its movement and range of motion.
-It’s best done with students at least moderately warmed-up.
-Have students have a firm (but not tense) grasp on the strap, shoulder-distance apart with the tails falling as they will.
+It helps to get into sticky spots in the shoulder girdle and gain a clearer awareness of its movement and range of motion.
+It’s best done with students at least moderately warmed up.
+Have students have a firm (but not tense) grasp on the strap, shoulder distance apart with the tails falling as they will.

-Cue them to lift the straps to up overhead, then back behind the head – but only to the point before it causes them to pop their chests forward.
-Then have them bring the strap back up overhead and forward, coming out horizontally from the shoulder.
+Cue them to lift the straps overhead, then back behind the head – but only to the point before it causes them to pop their chests forward.
+Then, have them bring the strap up overhead and forward, coming out horizontally from the shoulder.
 Have students do this 3-5 times.
-Be sure to be clear with them that they might get further each time, as the shoulder girdle opens up bit-by-bit – but not to push modified Yoga poses, because it’s not helpful for anything or anyone.
+Be sure to be clear that they might get further each time, as the shoulder girdle opens up bit-by-bit – but not to push modified Yoga poses because it’s not helpful for anything or anyone.

-In addition, some people may naturally be able to go back further than others, simply by virtue of their skeletal structures.
-If they’re looking around and comparing themselves to their fellow students, it’s best for them to follow their own bodies’ cues rather than their eyes and egos.
-Movement and further stretching options from here, with hands up overhead and still holding the strap at shoulder-distance apart, include sidebending and twisting (the whole shape then beginning to face the side).
+In addition, some people may naturally be able to go back further than others simply by their skeletal structures.
+If they’re looking around and comparing themselves to their fellow students, they should follow their bodies’ cues rather than their eyes and egos.
+Movement and further stretching options from here, with hands up overhead and still holding the strap at shoulder distance apart, include side-bending and twisting (the whole shape then beginning to face the side).

 2) Hand-To-Big-Toe Balance Assist

-This is helpful for students who are having trouble with this balance, either because of insufficient flexibility, strength, or kinesthetic awareness of how to use both or either.
+This is helpful for students who are having trouble with this balance, either because of insufficient flexibility, strength, or kinesthetic awareness of how to use both.
 For anyone, modified Yoga poses can help lengthen the spine.
-In any case, the version of this pose with a bent knee (leg forming a 90-degree angle) is certainly “enough”, still with its own level of challenge and multiple benefits.
+In any case, the version of this pose with a bent knee (leg forming a 90-degree angle) is undoubtedly “enough,” with its own level of challenge and multiple benefits.

-Yet, if students want to get the feeling of the next level, this is a way to help them do so more safely and successfully.
-Whilst standing, with integration of basic Mountain Pose principles for stability and strength, cue students to loop a strap around the non-standing leg – at the arch of that foot.
-Cue them to take a strong (but again, not tense) grip on the strap, with the same arm as leg.
+Yet, if students want to get the feeling of the next level, this can help them do so more safely and successfully.
+Whilst standing, with the integration of basic Mountain Pose principles for stability and strength, cue students to loop a strap around the non-standing leg – at the arch of that foot.
+Cue them to take a strong (but, again, not tense) grip on the strap, with the same arm as a leg.
 They can straighten the leg (but keep the knee soft).

 3) Bridge Pose Hips-Distance Help

-Knees falling wider than hips-distance in Bridge Pose is an unsafe and unstable alignment, one that’s unfortunately rather common.
-It helps some students avoid doing this to think of engaging the inner thighs and pushing down through big toe mounds more, and using the glute muscles less.
-Others, however, simply need to feel the muscular activation necessary to maintain knees not wider than hips – and the only way to do that is with is the help of a strap.
+Knees falling wider than hips-distance in Bridge Pose is an unsafe and unstable alignment, one that’s unfortunately relatively common.
+It helps some students avoid doing this to think of engaging the inner thighs and pushing down through big toe mounds more and using the glute muscles less.
+Others, however, need to feel the muscular activation necessary to maintain knees not wider than hips – and the only way to do that is with the help of a strap.

-If you’re at a teaching location where physical cueing is acceptable, then you can strap students yourself.
+If you’re at a teaching location where physical cueing is acceptable, you can strap students yourself.
 If not, guide them to do modified Yoga poses themselves.
 Loop the non-buckle end of the strap through the buckle, so that you can create a loop that will hold.
-Before going up into Bridge, with feet at hips’-distance, place the loop around mid-thigh and tighten it to the point that it’s secure, but not uncomfortable (we’re certainly not looking to create bruises or cut off circulation).
+Before going up into the Bridge, with feet at hip-distance, place the loop around mid-thigh and tighten it so it’s secure but not uncomfortable (we’re certainly not looking to create bruises or cut off circulation).

-Cue your students that the strap is not a crutch, but a helpful learning tool.
+Cue your students that the strap is not a crutch but a helpful learning tool.
 They still have to engage the inner thighs, push into big toe mounds, and use more core and thigh than glute strength.
-Using a strap in this way can help them learn what muscles to activate, and how to activate them, in order to have the same effects without the strap (with the understanding that there’s nothing wrong with using it).
+Using a strap in this way can help them learn what muscles to activate, and how to start them, to have the same effects without the strap (with the understanding that there’s nothing wrong with using it).
 That’s also true of the two prior strap uses.
-Along with many other things, modified Yoga poses are surely a path of learning.
+Along with many other things, modified Yoga poses are indeed a path of learning.

 © Copyright – Aura Wellness Center – Publications Division